Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 Code blocks and command examples should give the general idea of invocation and be as precise as possible, i.e., allowing for copy-and-paste.
 Please mark replaceable code parts and optional and required arguments as outlined in the section [required and optional arguments](#unix-rules) below.
-Long, non-meaningful output should be ommitted.
+Long, non-meaningful output should be omitted.

 We make use of the extension [pymdownx.highlight](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/) for syntax